-Kulveer Virk, M.Eng., PMP, Chair
+Mr. Kulveer Virk, M.Eng., PMP, Past Chair

 Mr. Virk has over 20 years of experience in managing and delivering complex programs in Information Technology and is a thought leader with deep experience in solving business problems utilizing continuous improvement methods and efficient use of technologies.
 He teaches Management of Information Systems as adjunct professor at University of Windsor.
 His expertise includes creating process efficiencies, governance structures, data analytics and strong stakeholder relations.

 Mr. Virk brings over a decade of board governance, strategic planning and program management experiences serving multiple roles in various sectors in USA and Canada.

 Ms. Melissa Cuzzocrea, CPA, CA., Treasurer